dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Get-DomainControllerObject.md

 ## PARAMETERS

 ### -ComputerName
-The name of the node to return the domain controller object for.
+Specifies the name of the node to return the domain controller object for.

 ```yaml
 Type: System.String